canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 Additionally, you can override keys per environment.
 You can use the name of your environment in the file name.
 For example, `appsettings.Development.json` or `appsettings.QA.json`.
 You can specify the current environment with an environment variable or in the `launchSettings.json` file.

 There's even support for sensitive settings that you don't want to version control: `secrets.json` file.
 You can manage this file from the command line too.

+<div class="message">To learn more about configuration in ASP.NET Core, check <a href="/2020/08/21/HowToConfigureValues/">How to read configuration values in ASP.NET Core</a>.</div>

 ## Where is the Global.asax?